Lorenzo Brown: Return to Grand Rapids (2015–2016)

+Phoenix Suns (2016)

 On January 8, 2016, Brown signed a 10-day contract with the Phoenix Suns.
 He made his debut for the Suns four days later, recording 7 points, 5 assists, 2 rebounds and 1 steal in a 116–97 loss to the Indiana Pacers.
 On January 18, he signed a second 10-day contract with the Suns.
 After his contract expired, the Suns decided to not retain him, making him a free agent.
 On January 29, he was named in the East All-Star team for the 2016 NBA D-League All-Star Game, earning his second straight All-Star nod.

+Third Stint with Grand Rapids (2016)

 On February 2, he was reacquired by the Grand Rapids Drive.

 On March 18, 2016, Brown signed a 10-day contract with the Detroit Pistons.
 He later signed a second 10-day contract with the Pistons on March 28, and then for the rest of the season on April 13.
 Brown was waived by the Pistons on October 22, 2016, before playing in a game for them.

-2016–17 season

 On November 4, 2016, Brown signed a deal with Russian team UNICS Kazan, but his contract was voided on November 15 after failing a physical.

+Zhejiang Golden Bulls (2016–2017)

 On December 8, 2016, he signed a contract with the Zhejiang Golden Bulls of the Chinese Basketball Association to replace the injured Cady Lalanne.
 In 20 games, he averaged 24.0 points, 7.4 rebounds, 5.5 assists, and 2.6 steals per game, and shot 80% from the free throw line.

+Fourth Stint with Grand Rapids (2017)

 On March 3, 2017, following the conclusion of the 2016–17 CBA season, Brown was reacquired by the Grand Rapids Drive.

+Toronto Raptors (2017–2019)

 2017–18 season

 Brown joined the Detroit Pistons for the 2017 NBA Summer League.
 He ultimately signed a two-way contract with the Toronto Raptors.
 Under the terms of the deal, split time between the Raptors and their G League affiliate, the Raptors 905.
 He also became the first player who previously had NBA experience to sign a two-way contract with an NBA team.
 He won the NBA G League Most Valuable Player Award for the season with Raptors 905.
 Prior to the close of the season, Brown's contract was upgraded to a standard deal.